Taxi (1998 film): Plot

-Daniel Morales (Samy Naceri) is a highly talented driver living in Marseille, France, who has little regard for traffic laws and the police, and is in a loving relationship with his girlfriend Lilly (Marion Cotillard).
+Daniel Morales is a highly talented driver living in Marseille, France, who has little regard for traffic laws and the police, and is in a loving relationship with his girlfriend Lilly.
 He leaves his job as a delivery man at local pizza parlor "Pizza Joe" to become a taxi driver, driving his white custom 1997 Peugeot 406, which is equipped with various racing modifications that are mechanically concealed.

-Young, bumbling police inspector Émilien Coutant-Kerbalec (Frédéric Diefenthal) lives with his widowed mother, and has just failed his 8th driver's test.
-No one takes him seriously at work, including police sergeant Petra (Emma Sjöberg), towards whom he harbors an unrequited crush.
-Commissioner Gibert (Bernard Farcy) soon briefs the officers on a new case: a German gang that has successfully committed a series of high profile robberies throughout Europe, and has now arrived in Marseille.
+Young bumbling police inspector Émilien Coutant-Kerbalec lives with his widowed mother, and has just failed his 8th driver's test.
+No one takes him seriously at work, including police sergeant Petra, towards whom he harbors an unrequited crush.
+Commissioner Gibert briefs the officers on a German gang that has successfully committed a series of high-profile robberies throughout Europe, and has now arrived in Marseille.
 The gang is known for their efficiency, skilled driving, and their use of red Mercedes-Benz 500E cars as escape vehicles.
 Anticipating the gang's next move, Gibert places police officers around the targeted bank.
 After the robbers enter the bank, Émilien accidentally causes a multi-vehicle collision and a gun fight with the French Minister's escort convoy, allowing the Germans to escape.

 The next day, Émilien decides to take a taxi to work and rides with Daniel.
-Not knowing his fare's occupation, Daniel shows off his car and breaks several traffic laws. Émilien detains Daniel, but then asks for his help with catching the German gang in exchange for returning Daniel's license - desperate for respect and Petra's attention.
+Not knowing his fare's occupation, Daniel shows off his car and breaks several traffic laws. Émilien detains Daniel, but then asks for his help with catching the German gang in exchange for returning Daniel's license, desperate for respect and Petra's attention.
 Looking at photos of the getaway cars, Daniel concludes that the tires come from a garage owned by Kruger, the only German mechanic in town.
 Daniel reluctantly joins Émilien at a stakeout of the garage, where they spot the German robbers.
 The next morning, Émilien tries to interrogate Kruger, who opens fire at the duo and escapes.